Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Abstract

 \section{Abstract}

 In this paper we use spontaneous flux production in annular superconductors to shed light on the Kibble-Zurek scenario.
-In particular, we examine the effects of finite size, and of external fields, neither of which is directly amenable to the KZ analysis.
-We see, from extensive simulations, that a realistic 2D superconducting annulus in 3D space, with dynamical electromagnetic fields behaves very like, and often indistinguishably from, a 1D ring with classical EM fields.
-Further, the properties of that 1D ring are well represented by analytic Gaussian approximations.
-Experimental results for annuli in the presence of external fields confirm these numerical findings, which have implications for the relevance of causal horizons to determine defect production.
+In particular, we examine the effects of finite size and external fields, neither of which is directly amenable to the KZ analysis.
+Supported by 1D and 3D simulations, the properties of a superconducting ring are seen to be well represented by analytic Gaussian approximations which encode the KZ scales indirectly.
+Experimental results for annuli in the presence of external fields corroborate these findings.